utoni/foo-scripts/README.md

-Some more or less useful scripts/patches/configs.
+Some more or less useful scripts, dotfiles, etc.